-Messaging's popularity is largely attributable to its status as a trusted and convenient communications environment among Consumers.
-These Principles and Best Practices are intended to reflect the wireless industry's efforts to preserve the trust in and utility of Wireless Providers' messaging services.
-Thus, the objectives of this document are to support a robust and dynamic wireless messaging community where:
+Messaging's popularity is largely attributable to its status as a trusted and convenient communications environment.
+These Principles and Best Practices are intended to reflect the wireless industry's efforts to preserve the trust in and utility of Wireless Providers' messaging services and help protect Consumers from Unwanted Messages.
+They identify parameters for facilitating the exchange via transmission, storage, and retrieval (exchange) of messages via Wireless Provider messaging networks.